This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Pine Syrup: This is a sweetener made with pine tea, white sugar, and water.
-We made ours at home using Alex’s stovetop recipe.
+I used this stovetop recipe.

 Spruce & Birch Bitters: This is a food product made with spruce, birch, botanicals, herbs, and alcohol.
-We used Crude Bitters & Sodas “Apothecary” Spruce & Birch Bitters.
+I used Crude Bitters & Sodas “Apothecary” Spruce & Birch Bitters.

 Bartending Tools